Wacky-Mole/RareMagicPortal_3_Plus/Thunderstore/README.md

 - **YAML Configuration Support:** Easily manage portal-specific settings like colors, access, and behavior.
 - **More Portals:** This mod unlocks the default stone portal and adds 5 more new portals types!
 - **Teleport Everything:** Won't teleport your pets, but all items.
+- **Teleport Your Ships and Buddies! - No pets for now.

 ---